-Efficio’s Local Content Development service helps legislate and regulate procurement practices by national and local authorities and by companies, foreign or domestic-owned, especially where these are performing ‘public’ functions.
+Efficio’s ICV and Local Content Development service helps legislate and regulate procurement practices by national and local authorities and by companies, foreign or domestic-owned, especially where these are performing ‘public’ functions.

 Developing countries often find their economic potential is undermined when public and private procurement expenditures flow out of the country to foreign companies.

 In view of this, several countries and companies have developed localisation programmes which aim to improve economic prosperity through investments into the economy, increasing jobs and wealth for the local workforce, growing local manufacturing capability and capacity, increasing economic sustainability and political stability, driving knowledge transfer and technology localisation, and so on.

 Efficio’s holistic In Country Value (ICV) and Local Content Development service helps authorities and companies to drive sustainable local content growth through the implementation of procurement localisation and strategic market development activities.